Digital security for journalists and activists

 The human link, and security as collective

 Remember that the weakest link is often human, not technical.
-Phishing — a convincing message that tricks you into entering a password or approving a login — defeats strong encryption by going around it.
-Slowing down before clicking, verifying unexpected requests through a second channel, and treating urgency itself as a warning sign protect you against the attacks that actually succeed most often in the real world.
+Phishing is a convincing message that tricks you into entering a password or approving a login.
+It beats strong encryption by going around it.
+Slow down before clicking.
+Check odd requests through a second channel.
+Treat urgency itself as a warning sign.
+These habits protect you against the attacks that actually succeed most often in the real world.

-Finally, treat security as collective rather than individual.
-Your protections are only as strong as those of the people you communicate with, so sharing good practice with sources and colleagues raises everyone's safety at once.
-When the risk is high, seek out dedicated organisations and trainers who specialise in protecting journalists and activists; this guide points in the right direction, but serious situations deserve expert, situation-specific help.
+Last, treat security as shared, not solo.
+Your protections are only as strong as those of the people you talk with.
+So sharing good practice with sources and colleagues raises everyone's safety at once.
+When the risk is high, seek out groups and trainers who focus on protecting journalists and activists.
+This guide points the right way.
+But serious cases deserve expert help built for the situation.